thereisnocourse/thereisnocourse/ABOUT.md

 Each scene is a mini-game which is inspired by, riffs on or sends up a famous comedy sketch, stage play or film.
-For example, act 0 scene 3 is based on the Monty Python spam sketch, act 0 scene 4 is (extremely loosely) based on Shakespeare's Macbeth, and act 1 scene 1 is based on The 39 Steps.
+For example, act 0 scene 3 is based on the Monty Python spam sketch, act 0 scene 4 is based on Shakespeare's Macbeth, and act 1 scene 1 is based on The 39 Steps.

 ## Plot